fondac/lunchpail/desserts/muffins.md

+# Muffins

+## Ingredients
-- 2 cups light spelt flour // sub einkorn
+- 2 cups einkorn flour (can also sub light spelt)
-- 1 teaspoon ground cinnamon // also added nutmeg, clove, allspice
+- 1 teaspoon ground cinnamon
+- 1/4 teaspoon ground nutmeg
+- 1/4 teaspoon ground cloves
+- 1/4 teaspoon allspice
 - 1 teaspoon baking powder
 - 1 teaspoon baking soda
 - 3/4 teaspoon fine sea salt
-- 3/4 cup chocolate chunks/chips
-- 3/4 cup pecan halves, chopped // subbed walnuts
-- 4-5 very ripe bananas, peeled (1 ½ cups mashed banana total) // sub 1 can pumpkin puree
-- 1/2 cup maple syrup (if not using banana or pumpkin)
+- 4-5 very ripe bananas, peeled and mashed or squeezed with hands (can sub 1 can pumpkin purée or something not sweet with 1/2 cup maple syrup for about 1.5 cups total volume)
-- 1/2 cup melted coconut oil (or avocado oil, sunflower oil, melted vegan butter, plus extra) // used coconut oil and butter
+- 1/4 cup melted coconut oil
+- 1/4 cup melted butter
 - 1 teaspoon vanilla extract
-- whipped cream
+- 3/4 cup walnuts, chopped

+## Ingredients
+1. Preheat oven to 350 F and put liners in muffin tin.
+2. In a medium bowl, whisk all dry ingredients except walnuts.
+Combine well.
+3. In a large bowl, mix all wet ingredients.
+Combine well.
+4. Add dry ingredients to wet ingredients in 3 batches until just combined.
+Incorporate walnuts.
+5. Pour batter into muffin liners and leave about a 1/2 inch or so space at the top so muffins can expand during baking without overflowing.
+6. Bake for about 30 minutes or until knife comes out clean.
+Cool on wire rack.